 A presence at a trade show is a huge investment.
 Besides admission and booth rent, there are travel costs, freight, booth displays, marketing collateral, entertainment costs, and the cost of being out of the office for several days.
 Of course you expect a decent return on investment for this trade show.
+The best way to do that is to find ways of attracting visitors to your trade show booth.

 What do you do?